While there is no direct formula to get the word count in Google Sheets, you can easily get it by using a combination of a few functions.

 Note that you don’t need to stick to just one column to use this formula. you can use a range of cells that can span rows and columns (but it needs to be contiguous).

+Google Sheets can count specific words or ignore them in a word count.
 Since the SPLIT function has made it so easy to quickly split a sentence into words, we can further enhance it to give us the count of specific words in a sentence.

-For example, suppose you have the following data set and you want to find the occurrence of the word THE in each cell.
+For example, suppose you have the following data set, and you want to find the occurrence of the word THE in each cell.

 =IF(A2="","",COUNTIF(SPLIT(A2," "),"the"))